What is EdVestors?

 How did EdVestors start?

-EdVestors was formed in 2002 by a group of philanthropists, educators, and business leaders interested in mobilizing private investment in the public education system to create equity in education and ensure all of our city’s children have access to a high quality education and opportunities to succeed.
-EdVestors began with our Co-Founders, the late Philip H. Gordon and Michael Douvadjian, the founding board, and our current President and CEO Laura Perille.
+EdVestors was formed in 2002 by a group of philanthropists, educators, and business leaders interested in mobilizing private investment in the public education system to create equity in education and ensure all of our city’s children have access to a high-quality education and opportunities to succeed.
+EdVestors began with our Co-Founders, the late Philip H. Gordon and Michael Douvadjian, the founding board, and former President and CEO Laura Perille.

 Where does EdVestors funding come from?